 In such cases, good communication plays an even vital role.
 You should select the right communication tool that would enable everyone to convey their thoughts, without getting overshadowed effectively.

-More than money and manpower, it is the time which plays the most crucial role in any project.
+More than money and manpower, it is the time that plays the most crucial role in any project.
 But the biggest challenge most teams face is meeting impossible deadlines.

 The general trend seems to follow “if the project usually take X days and I have heard people completing similar projects in X-10 days, then I must set the deadline to X-20 days”.

 Setting such unrealistic deadlines almost guarantees that they will not be met.
 However, they play a further role in diminishing the morale of the team and putting additional pressure on them.

 It must be realized that while holding high expectations is productive, holding unreasonably high expectations can have a detrimental effect on the business.
 A severe mismatch of expectations not only discourages the team, but also either leads to more delays than normal, or a compromise on the quality.